Yash-Varia/Yash-Varia/README.md

+Hello Everyone!
 My name is Yash Varia.

+A little about myself:

 Primarily interested in Game Development and programming.
 I am proficient in 3d modeling, Animations and Design.
 I am persuing job as a Unity Game Developer.
 Currently Worked on several Personal Game projects.

-Acadamic Details:-
+Acadamic Details:

-I obtained my diploma in Computer Engineering from KJ Somaiya Polytechnic in 2019.
+Diploma in Computer Engineering from KJ Somaiya Polytechnic in 2019.
 Graduated from Shah and Anchor Engineering college in IT department in 2022.

 <!---